Welcome to the Counselor's Office!

 A student may be referred to the counselor by his/her parent, teacher, and administrator or through self-referral.

-Counseling referrals can be made by anyone through the counseling web page on the Timbers Elementary web site.
+Counseling referrals can be made by anyone through the counseling web page on the Centennial Elementary web site.
 This will be the most effective and most efficient way to refer a student.

 Parents can refer their child through a phone call or conference at the school with the counselor.